Suga (EP): Background

 Following the success of Megan's debut mixtape, Fever, and the Platinum-certified songs "Hot Girl Summer" featuring Nicki Minaj and Ty Dolla Sign and "Cash Shit" featuring DaBaby, in 2019, after her NPR Tiny Desk Concert, Megan revealed her debut studio album was in the works and set for release in 2020.
 She also revealed the album would introduce a new alter-ego named Suga, who is "besties" with her Tina Snow alter-ego.

 The lead single, "B.I.T.C.H." was released on January 24, 2020.
 The song was met with positive reviews and it charted at number 31 on the Billboard Hot 100.
 Megan performed the song on The Tonight Show Starring Jimmy Fallon to promote it.

 Following the single's release, Megan revealed more details of the EP, in an interview on Zane Lowe's Beats 1 show.
 She revealed the EP would be titled Suga, and that it would feature collaborations with Kehlani and SZA, and production credits by Juicy J and Pharrell Williams.

 In February 2020, Megan covered Rolling Stone, along with Normani and SZA, and revealed in an interview she was eyeing the release of the project to May (the month of her mother, Holly Thomas', birthday.
-Both Megan's mother and grandmother passed away in March 2019).
+Both Megan's mother and grandmother died in March 2019).

-In the beginning of March, Megan and her Roc Nation management filed a lawsuit and temporary restraining order towards her label, 1501 Entertainment, claiming the label signed her to an unfair contract and refused to renegotiate.
+In the beginning of March, Megan and her Roc Nation management filed a lawsuit and temporary restraining order towards her label, 1501 Certified Entertainment, claiming the label signed her to an unfair contract and refused to renegotiate.
 The label would take "the vast majority" of her earnings (60% from her recording income, 30% from touring, 30% from merchandising).
 Following the renegotiation attempts, the label forbid her from releasing new music, which led to the lawsuit and the judge siding with Megan and Roc Nation, allowing her to release a project on March 6, 2020.

 Megan announced the release and tracklist of her new project, Suga, on her social media on March 4, 2020, two days prior to its release.
 The set was believed to be her debut studio album, as previewed, but in a change of plans, Megan confirmed in an interview on Ebro in the Morning, that it was just an EP with "the songs that I really, really liked", affirming that her debut studio album is still under production.

 Eight months later, her debut studio album Good News was released on November 20, 2020.